iamab0b/patient-agent/README.md

 # patient-agent
-Building agentic overlay for patient portals
+Building an agentic overlay for patient portals